open-sdg/open-sdg/docs/faq.md

 ## How long would it take to set up a copy of Open SDG

-With the right skills, it should take less than a day to set up a standard copy.
+With the right skills, it should take less than a day to set up a standard copy, ready for data to be imported.

 ## Can the Open SDG platform be customised?